decrypt3r/php-email/README.md

-# email activator by shubh Kotwal
+# Email activator by shubh Kotwal
 Login and Signup Page with Email Activation